36 ppp

 # "km", "han"))

-To compute the distance to the nearest neighbour of points with 'Messor'-mark for each point with 'Cataglyphis'-mark in the point-pattern object ants (Section 8.2), one option (Listing 23.9) is to use function spatstat.geom::split.ppp(), then function spatstat.geom::nncross.ppp().
+Listing 36.33 computes the distance to the nearest neighbour of points with 'Messor'-mark from each point with 'Cataglyphis'-mark in the point-pattern ants (Section 10.2) by using the functions spatstat.geom::split.ppp() and spatstat.geom::nncross.ppp().

 nn = spatstat.data::ants |>